mgr086/-apolemia-transport-tpt/README.md

 # Apolemia Transport TPT

 ## Overview
-This repository contains code for a master's thesis on Lagrangian ocean transport in the Norwegian Sea.
+This repository contains code for a master's thesis on Lagrangian ocean transport in the North Sea and the Norwegian Sea.
 The workflow constructs finite-time, time-inhomogeneous transition matrices (titm) and applies finite-time Transition Path Theory (TPT) to study transport diagnostics associated with Apolemia bloom years.

 ## Repository structure